 Historical Sculpture in Bangladesh

-Bangladesh has many historical sculpture.
+Bangladesh has a lot of historical sculpture.
 Most of this is related to the Language movement 1952 and Liberation War 1971.
-Here is some historical sculpture details.
+Here are some historical sculpture details.

 1. Central Shahid Minar